-Start FanTestic, create a new test, and ensure the test standard is being used is ATTMA (see section 1.6).
+Start FanTestic, create a new test, and ensure the test standard is being used EN 13829 or ISO 9972:2015 (see section 1.6).

 The Settings should be reviewed because this will dictate how the automatic test is to be performed, see section 1.9.
 The default settings can be changed before any test.